open-mmlab/playground/label_anything/readme.md

 ⚠The above terminal window needs to be kept open.

-Next, please follow the steps below to configure the http://localhost:8003 back-end reasoning service in the Label-Studio Web system.
+Next, please follow the steps below to configure the use of the back-end reasoning service in the Label-Studio Web system.

 2.Now start the Label-Studio web service: